thoas/go-funk/README.rst

     import "github.com/thoas/go-fn"

-These examples will be based on following data model:
+These examples will be based on the following data model:

 .. code-block:: go